-- A mid-term closed-book class test which carries 30% of the total mark of this module.
-The test is in week 6 of the semester and covers syllabus covered from week 1 to 5.
+- An online mid-term open-book class test which carries 30% of the total mark of this module.

-- A closed-book examination based on the entire module content, carrying 70% of the total module marks.
+- An online open-book examination based on the entire module content, carrying 70% of the total module marks.

 Formative assessment and feedback

-Students’ appreciation of the module will be assessed on an on-going basis through the weekly homework set and discussed in tutorials.
-Constant feedback is given, especially through the tutorial questions as well as the Surrey-learn discussions to ensure that students cultivate the abilities of application and analysis.
-Elements of self-assessment are also built into the tutorial questions.
+Students’ appreciation of the module will be assessed on an on-going basis through the weekly homework set and discussed in seminars.
+Constant feedback is given, especially through the seminar questions as well as the Surrey-learn discussions to ensure that students cultivate the abilities of application and analysis.
+Elements of self-assessment are also built into the seminar questions.
 Students should attempt all the sample exam/test papers set on Surrey-learn and check against the answers provided to take ownership of their studies.
 Students also have the opportunity to see tutor during office hours to discuss/obtain feedback on questions.

 C - Cognitive/analytical